RationAI/xopat/README.md

 _Example URL_: https://ip-78-128-251-178.flt.cloud.muni.cz/iipmooviewer-jiri/OSD/index.php?image=horak/512.tif&layer=horak/3chan.tif&new=1

-`index.php` supports **plugins** - a `JavaScript` files that, if certain policy is kept, allow integrating functionality to the visualiser.

 The visualisation always needs `image` and `layer` data so that it knows what to render (will be changed in near future).
 Then, based on the presence of `visualisation` the user is